April 02, 2019

 available, which is completely made of Biothane and

-without the use of rivets.
 For comfort, this muzzle is equipped with velcro neoprene

 cushions that can be washed easily.
 First and foremost,